 3. Did you pay health insurance premiums for your child while self-employed?

 Even if your child is not a “dependent,” you may be able to deduct any premiums you paid for health care coverage throughout the year if you had self-employment income.
 This includes the entire cost of any medical, dental, and long-term care insurance premiums for you, your spouse, and your dependents.
-In order to qualify, your child has to be under age 27 at the end of 2017.
+In order to qualify, your child has to be under age 27 at the end of the tax year for which you’re filing.

-There is also a catch.
+There is a catch, though.
 In order to deduct these premiums, neither you nor your spouse could have been eligible to participate in an employer’s existing, subsidized health care group plan.
 This is an important thing to remember if your self-employment income is a side hustle.
 It’s also important if your spouse is/becomes employed and is newly eligible to join a group plan.

 4. Was your child under 17 years of age?

 This credit is limited to taxpayers who fall within a certain modified adjusted gross income.
-The credit begins to phase out if your income exceeds $110,000 as a joint filer, $75,000 as a single filer, or $55,000 as a married taxpayer filing a separate return.
-For every $1,000 that your income exceeds these limits, the $1,000 credit will be reduced by $50.
+The credit begins to phase out if your income exceeds $400,000 when married filing jointly or $200,000 for all other filing statuses.

 If the amount of your Child Tax Credit exceeds the amount of tax you owe, you won’t get the difference back in the form of your tax refund.
 However, you may be able to get an additional refund through filing the Additional Child Tax Credit.